 Writer, director and performer Dr. Sonny Kelly uses the power of life experience to raise consciousness in an audience and is committed to “deliberate discomfort.”
 His one-man performance, The Talk, is based on the conversation that he – and many other Black fathers – have with their sons to prepare them to safely negotiate in a society built on institutionalized racism and white supremacy.
 His new performance, Haunted (opening on March 27), traces the roots and routes of modern-day anti-Black violence in America and the perception of Blackness that haunts us all.
 “I am a cis, hetero man in America.
 I’m not supposed to cry,” he said.
 “I must code-switch.
 But why should we have to?
 I strive to cry and feel with the hopes that someone will watch my story and not reject me but affirm me even if they don’t agree with me.”

-A lively Q&A followed, with participants want to know more about how to support the work of these artists.
+A lively Q&A followed, with participants wanting to know more about how to support the work of these artists.
 “One way is to just listen by trying to engage critically and looking at your own life and applying what you’re learning every day,” advised Charlie.
 “Part of that engagement is sharing thoughts you got from the work with others who haven’t seen it.
 Artists can’t find everyone.
 We’re not invited to every single space.”

 The event was the first to address how the arts can be used for activism.
 “Art can touch our hearts and open us up to challenging conversations,” said Allison De Marco, R3 co-convener, Advanced Research Scientist, Frank Porter Graham Child Development Institute and Equity Lead, Jordan Institute for Families.
 “I’m so grateful to these six performers, scholars and truth-tellers for sharing their work with our community and calling on us to think about how we might confront white supremacy.”